rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 35. Security Monitoring and Threat Detection - A company needs to implement comprehensive security monitoring across their AWS environment to detect potential security threats and vulnerabilities.
 Which combination of AWS services should they implement for effective threat detection and monitoring?
     - A) Use AWS CloudWatch for metrics and AWS Config for configuration tracking
-    - B) Implement AWS Guard for threat detection, AWS Security Hub for centralized security management, and CloudWatch for alerting
+    - B) Implement AWS GuardDuty for threat detection, AWS Security Hub for centralized security management, and CloudWatch for alerting
     - C) Configure VPC Flow Logs and AWS CloudTrail for activity monitoring
     - D) Use AWS Inspector for vulnerability scanning and AWS Systems Manager for patch management

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
-		Explanation: Based on the transcript, AWS Guard provides threat detection for AWS resources by identifying anomalies and potential security threats.
-AWS Security Hub aggregates findings from multiple AWS security services, while CloudWatch can be used for setting up custom alarms based on Guard findings.
+		Explanation: Based on the transcript, AWS GuardDuty provides threat detection for AWS resources by identifying anomalies and potential security threats.
+AWS Security Hub aggregates findings from multiple AWS security services, while CloudWatch can be used for setting up custom alarms based on GuardDuty findings.
 This combination provides comprehensive threat detection, centralized security management, and real-time alerting capabilities.
 Option A lacks specific threat detection capabilities.
 Option C provides logging but doesn't include threat detection.
 Option D focuses on vulnerability management but doesn't provide comprehensive security monitoring.
     </details>

 36. Data Protection and Compliance - A company needs to ensure that their sensitive data stored in AWS is properly classified, protected, and compliant with regulatory requirements.
 Which combination of AWS services should they implement?